CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-thoughts-on-time-estimates.md

 * Low Complexity
 * Standardized

-These are within our control to limit within a developer task.
+These are important to strive for to make tasks more likely to complete.

 * Limited Dependencies
 * Well-Documented